Nazism and the Rise of Hitler

 Establishment of Racial State and the Nazi Worldview

 As the Nazi regime grew, it became the sole reason for the propagation of racial hierarchy in the country.
-Here are the major implications and consequences which happened with the establishment of racial state during the advent of Nazism and the Rise of Hitler:
+Here are the major implications and consequences which happened with the establishment of the racial state during the advent of Nazism and the Rise of Hitler:

 • A racial hierarchy system ruled the minds of Nazism followers.
 They believed that the Nordic German Aryans were the purest humans, all other races in the middle and the Jews were at the bottom.